Gyeeta/gyeeta.github.io/docs/architecture.md

 # Gyeeta Architecture

-*Gyeeta* is a Linux based Monitoring product.
-It utilizes [eBPF](https://ebpf.io/) to monitor individual Linux hosts.
+*Gyeeta* is a Linux based Observability product based on [eBPF](https://ebpf.io/) non-intrusive monitoring.

-*Gyeeta* is a completely free, open source (GPLv3) product and not a SaaS product.
+*Gyeeta* is free, 100% open source (GPLv3) product and not a SaaS product.
 This implies that there is a need for more initial setup steps compared to a normal SaaS product where only the Agent needs to be installed on monitored hosts.
 In return, users get a lightweight, highly optimized (`C++` based) monitoring product for free with complete control of all monitored data and no external data transfers.